 Spacious, well-landscaped grounds surround the beautiful building.
 The church owns approximately 50 acres.
 These were acquired by gifts or purchases.

-On the grounds are two paved tennis courts, basketball goals, baseball, and volleyball fields.
-To add to the enjoyment of the surroundings a picnic shelter including a kitchen was built for fellowship and fun.
+St. Paul's has a large picnic shelter including a kitchen which was built for fellowship and fun.
 A well-kept cemetery with graves dating from early times is on the east side of the church.
-The old cemetery had a rock wall built in 1857, but was removed in 1908; and much of it was used in the building of Old Concord Road.
+The original cemetery had a rock wall built in 1857, but was removed in 1908; and much of it was used in the building of Old Concord Road.

 St. Paul's and Lutheran Chapel in China Grove shared a pastor from 1855 to 1882 when St. Paul's and Bethel were put into one charge.
 In 1916, St. Paul's asked if they could become self-supporting, but there was no other church nearby to be in the charge with Bethel so this relationship continued until 1939, when St. Paul's became self-supporting.

 St. Paul's has had 188 years of life in the community, and has received and given much during this time.
 She stands today as one of the outstanding rural churches in the North Carolina Synod with 552 baptized members and a budget over $490,000.
 St. Paul's has not been afraid of change it if makes her better able to serve Christ by making Him real to her people.
 She has known 37 pastors during her 188 years and has given 21 sons to be pastors.